-After people have taken Leader Training 1, the church sends the hosts a letter of congratulations and a certificate, which marks their completion of this step.
-This affirms the hosts for this important step they've taken along the leadership development pathway.
+After our Hosts have taken Leader Training One, the church sends them a letter of congratulations and a certificate, which marks their completion of this step.
+This affirms the Hosts for this important step they've taken along the leadership development pathway.

-The second step along the leadership pathway is connecting the small group host with a mentoring community leader (CL).
-From that point on, each host's community leader starts playing a key role in the growth process.
+The second step along the Leadership Pathway is connecting the small group Host with a mentoring Community Leader (CL).
+From that point on, each Host's Community Leader starts playing a key role in the growth process.
 A CL is a seasoned member of the church's small group ministry and a person who the church has identified as someone who "gets it and lives it."
-During that time the CL will help the host realize that he or she is not alone in the journey along the Small Group Leadership Pathway.
-The CLs will walk with the host each step of the leadership pathway.
+During that time the CL will help the Host realize that he or she is not alone in the journey along the Small Group Leadership Pathway.
+The CLs will walk with the Host each step of the leadership pathway.

-To emphasize just how important this relationship is, Rick Warren, senior pastor at Saddleback Church, sends the hosts a letter introducing them to their community leader.
-Rick describes the CL as the hosts' 24/7 connection to the church, so they won't be alone.
-In the letter, Pastor Rick encourages the hosts to contact their CL at any point along the journey and reminds them that the CL is there to help make their small group a success.
+To emphasize just how important this relationship is, Rick Warren, senior pastor at Saddleback Church, sends the hosts a letter introducing them to their Community Leader.
+Rick describes the CL as the Hosts' 24/7 connection to the church, so they won't be alone.
+In the letter, Pastor Rick encourages the Hosts to contact their CL at any point along the journey and reminds them that the CL is there to help make their small group a success.

-The third step, after this connection with the CL is made, along the leadership pathway is Leader Training 2.
-This four-module training course is led by the host's community leader and often held in the CL's home.
+The third step, after this connection with the CL is made, along the Leadership Pathway is Leader Training Two.
+This four-module training course is led by the Host's Community Leader and often held in the CL's home.